 Winds of Change Garden featuring Wind Turbines.

-, which is the most famous design event in the garden industry, is in full swing this week.
+The Chelsea Flower Show, which is the most famous design event in the garden industry, is in full swing this week.
 Green ideas for gardens are flooding out of the London based show.
 This is the third of three big trends that I see this year.
-(To see what the other two are, check out the first part of my Chelsea coverage on Apartment Therapy
+(To see what the other two are, check out the first part of my Chelsea coverage on Apartment Therapy.)

 The green movement has hit Chelsea big time.
 This year, show gardens feature everything from edible ideas and low impact, vertical, sustainable planting ideas to insect walls, rain gardens, and solar powered garden sheds.
 The ideas for greening your garden space are abundant.